Chart Color Schemes

 Eaton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Eaton's cultural diversity was found to be below average, with 87.5% of its population being citizens, 82.5% born in Australia, and 93.5% speaking English only at home.
-Christianity was the predominant religion, comprising 44.4% of Eaton's population.
-Islam, however, showed overrepresentation at 1.2%, compared to the Rest of WA's 0.7%.
+Christianity was the predominant religion in Eaton, comprising 44.4% of people.
+Islam's representation was notably higher than the regional average, making up 1.2% of Eaton's population compared to 0.8% across Rest of WA.

 Frequently Asked Questions - Diversity